justpy-org/justpy/docs/tutorial/html_components.md

 !>`degree` is a different kind of attribute than `src`, `height`, and `width`.
 It is a user defined attribute that is not part of the HTML specification.
 In the JustPy component definitions, attributes that are part of the HTML specification are explicitly identified and handled accordingly.

 The mouse event handlers change the `style` and `class` attributes of the element as needed using the `degree` attribute of the image if required.
-For clarity, the event handlers are defined inside the loop, but they could be defined just once outside the loop our outside the request handler.
+For clarity, the event handlers are defined inside the loop, but they could be defined just once outside the loop or outside the request handler.
 We could also set the attributes as keyword arguments and the result is the following:

 ```python
 import justpy as jp